qlik-oss/core-scaling/README.md

 ### Prerequisites

-This demo asumes that you have a kubernetes cluster with version 1.9.3 or later with a metrics server deployed running somewhere that supports autoscaling of nodes.
+This demo asumes that you have a kubernetes cluster with version 1.9.3 or later with a metrics server deployed running somewhere that supports and have enabled autoscaling of nodes.

 Make sure you are able to query the metrics api: